scala-ide/docs/src/sphinx/4.0.x/advancedsetup/scala-installations.rst

 to help you.

 All you may need to do, then, is to tell the IDE how to deal with your Scala 2.10 project.
-For that you need a few things:
+For that you need to align a few things:

 -  a setting of compiler options
 -  a consistent classpath
--  in particular, a compatible Scala classpath container
+-  in particular, a compatible Scala classpath container within it
 -  and optionally, a custom Scala Installation

 All of this is brought to you by a single toggle, that we will